Building our Social Future 2013-2022

 Richmond is an inclusive, engaging and caring community – one that considers the needs of its present and future generations, values and builds on its diversity, nurtures its social capital and treats its citizens with fairness and respect.

-On September 9, 2013, Richmond City Council adopted the Richmond Social Development Strategy.
-The Strategy is intended to guide the City’s decisions on social development matters over the next 10 years.
-It is also intended to be a resource for external stakeholders which:
+In 2013, Richmond City Council adopted the Richmond Social Development Strategy to guide the City’s decisions on social development matters and act as a resource for external partners which:

-• Identifies social development priorities for City attention between now and 2022;
+• Identified social development priorities for City attention between 2013 and 2022

-• Clarifies the roles of the City and other stakeholders with respect to addressing particular social development topics; and
+• Clarified the roles of the City and other partners with respect to addressing particular social development topics

-• Provides a foundation for a more integrated, coordinated, and sustainable approach for social development in Richmond for the future.
+• Provided a foundation for a more integrated, coordinated, and sustainable approach for social development in Richmond for the future

 Building Our Social Future 2013-2022